Andreyhuey/mock-api/README.md

 # Mock API

-## description
+## Description
-The is a node project i use to create and serve json data like it's from a real API, it was inspired from the need of an API to build the UI of a project but the intended API was not ready so i had to improvise, i did some research and discovered faker-js[https://fakerjs.dev/guide/localization.html#available-locales], json-faker-schema[https://www.npmjs.com/package/json-schema-faker] and json-server[https://www.npmjs.com/package/json-server] which helped me create exactly what i needed for the front end of my project.
+The is a node project i use to create and serve json data like it's from a real API, it was inspired from the need of an API to build the UI of a project but the intended API was not ready so i had to improvise, i did some research and discovered [faker-js](https://fakerjs.dev/guide/localization.html#available-locales), [json-schema](https://json-schema.org/learn/getting-started-step-by-step) [json-faker-schema](https://www.npmjs.com/package/json-schema-faker) and [json-server](https://www.npmjs.com/package/json-server) which helped me create exactly what i needed for the front end of my project.

 ## How to install, configure and run
 The instructions are beginner friendly, just follow the steps and your are good to go.